VioletGiraffe/GoodGit/doc/invocation.md

 --pathspec-file-nul` via stdin), never on argv, which Windows caps near 32 KB.
 The commit message goes through a temp file, never `-m`: it is the one argument with no bound on its length.

+Every child is started detached, with no console of its own: Windows would otherwise give each one a console and a `conhost.exe` to go with it, which nothing here reads or writes (see `doc/perf.md`).
+A helper that wants a terminal then fails rather than hanging on a console nobody can type into, which is what a hidden console amounts to.

 No git version is checked up front.
 A git older than 2.25 fails every command passing `--pathspec-from-file` (commit, stage, un-stage, discard) with a usage error, which `gitprocess` prefixes with the minimum version;
 everything else keeps working.